- Excellent sound

 What are the Sony WH-1000XM2?

 In 2016, the Trusted Reviews award for Best Headphones went to the Sony MDR-1000X, excellent wireless and noise-cancelling headphones with an intelligent set of features.
 Those have now been discontinued – the Sony WH-1000XM2 are their successor, and they’re a little better in almost every way.

-The market is tougher now, and Sony faces fierce competition from the Bose QuietComfort 35 II and B&W PX and Beats Studio 3, as well as the older Sennheiser Momentum 2.0 Wireless.
+The market is tougher now, and Sony faces competition from the Bose QuietComfort 35 II, B&W PX and Beats Studio 3, as well as the older Sennheiser Momentum 2.0 Wireless.
 But the new 1000X get so many things right it’s hard to fault them.
 They sound great, the noise cancellation is effective, and most of the features are genuinely useful.

 If you’re looking for an everyday pair of headphones, these are hard to beat.
 That’s why Sony also won the 2017 Trusted Reviews award for Best Headphones.

 The MDR-1000X had an excellent design that didn’t need fixing, so Sony has basically left it alone.
 That’s fine, since it meant the company could spare some resources towards expanding the 1000X range – check out the Sony WF-1000X wireless earbuds.